PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 10 - Modern Processor Architectures and Instruction Sets/Answers to Exercises/Ex__6_expr_arm.md

 # Answer
 Create your assembly language source file.
 See [Ex__6_expr_arm.s](src/Ex__6_expr_arm.s) for an example solution to this exercise.

-Open the **x86 Native Tools Command Prompt for VS 2019** and change to the directory containing your source file.

 Build the executable with these commands:
 ```
 arm-linux-androideabi-as -al=Ex__6_expr_arm.lst -o Ex__6_expr_arm.o Ex__6_expr_arm.s